 How Japan made me feel more at home than home.

 It now seems curious to me that, as a child living in rural Minnesota, where we received one TV station, I could have become so obsessed with an island country on the other side of the globe.
-I pored over photos of ikebana flower arrangements, bonsai trees and tea gardens.
+I pored over photos of ikebana flower arrangements, bonsai trees, and tea gardens.
 I loved the kimono, calligraphy, and intricate images on room-dividing screens.
 In a world that often left me feeling behind, and in a family of 10 that often left me exhausted, Japan offered an alternative that seemed more ordered and thoughtful.
-At age ten, I vowed to my reflection in the mirror that I would travel to Japan before I died.
+At age 10, I vowed to my reflection in the mirror that I would travel to Japan before I died.

 I just returned from that trip.

-My book, INTROVERT POWER, had traveled there before me.
+My book, Introvert Power, had traveled there before me.
 The Japanese edition greeted me in bookstores in Tokyo and Kyoto.
 In the book, I discussed the challenge of being an introvert in a society that often operates on the "Extravert* Assumption"—the assumption that (a) people are extraverted and (b) any deviation from the extraverted standard is a source of concern.
-This assumption not only inspires people to ask quiet individuals "what's wrong?" but inspires introverts to ask the same question of themselves: "what's wrong with me?"
+This assumption not only inspires people to ask quiet individuals "What's wrong?" but inspires introverts to ask the same question of themselves: "What's wrong with me?"